rehaq007/Enterprise-Supply-Chain-Data-Lakehouse/README.md

        aws s3 cp supplier792.csv s3://supply-chain-data-lakehouse-53924746****-ap-south-1/raw/suppliers/supplier792.csv

     * Upload it one by one and let the job complete before uploading the next file.
-Check the job start and success notification.
+Check the job start and success notification on your provided email id.

 6. **Data Modeling on top of Iceberg Tables using Athena**:

   * Open the athena query editor.
 Change the workgroup to "supply_chain_wg"
-  * fire all the .sql commands from Enterprise Supply Chain Data Lakehouse/athena/views in athena query editor.
+  * Copy and fire all the .sql commands from this directory Enterprise Supply Chain Data Lakehouse/athena/views in athena query editor.
 This will create the data model on top of Iceberg tables.